PaimaStudios/paima-engine-docs/README.md

-# Paima Standalone Docs

-Everything placed in this repository (apart from images) will be packed in the paima standalone executable.

 <p align="center">
   <img width="300px" src="./static/img/paima-banner.png" alt="Paima logo">
 </p>

-<h1 align="center">Getting started with Paima</h1>
+<h1 align="center">Getting started with Paima Engine</h1>

-You can find the Paima Engine Documentation [on the website](https://docs.paimastudios.com)
+This repository holds the current developer documentation for Paima Engine, which is accessible [on the website](https://docs.paimastudios.com).

+Everything placed in this repository (apart from images) is also packed in the Paima Engine executable, meaning you can also read them locally via `./paima-engine docs`.

+## Building This Repostiory

+Note, the below instructions are for building this repository, and do not relate to Paima Engine.

 ### Installation